Chairman Byron Smith called the meeting to order at 7:00 am.

-Dan moved and Larry seconded to approve the meeting minutes from the regular Board meeting and the Executive Session on July 28th.
+Don moved and Dan seconded to approve the meeting minutes from the regular Board meeting on September 29th.
 Motion carried unanimously.

 Budget & Fiscal Reports